LouDnl/LouDnl/README.md

-## Hi
+## Welcome
-Welcome, I am LouD, short for loudness, thanks for visiting my profile.
+I am LouD, short for loudness, thanks for visiting my profile.

 My main interests are retro hardware, reverse engineering and writing code for either.